-On 16 May 2011, given that the Group forms part of the consolidated tax group, in the corporation tax, where the parent company is CaixaBank, S.A. (up to the 2012 financial year it was Caixa d'Estalvis i Pensions de Barcelona, "la Caixa"), a verification was initiated as part of the activities carried out by the Tax Administration in relation to the "la Caixa" tax group, in order to verify compliance with the tax obligations of VidaCaixa, S.A.U. during the tax years 2008 to 2009.
+During the 2017 financial year, the verification of the tax group to which the Parent Company belongs ended for the years 2010 to 2012.
+The declarations of non-conformity signed by the tax Group, relating to corporation tax, are pending where the Parent Company is CaixaBank, S.A. (up to the 2012 financial year it was Caixa d'Estalvis i Pensions de Barcelona, "la Caixa"), a verification was initiated as part of the activities carried out by the Tax Administration in relation to the "la Caixa" tax group, in order to verify compliance with tax obligations of VidaCaixa, S.A.U. during the financial years 2008 to 2009.
 The corporation tax settlements were checked, finalising the actions with a Report, which was incorporated into the Group's records that have been contested and are awaiting a decision by the Central Economic Administrative Court (TEAC) with an insignificant impact.